Designing a Scalable Portfolio System

 AI Assisted Design

 Once the project case studies were completed in documents, I set about populating the CMS (in Framer).
-I noticed that plugins were available to export and import the CMS data and so I wondered if I could automate the process, at least to get the data in.
+I noticed that plugins were available to export and import the CMS data, and I wondered if I could automate the process, even just to get the data in.
 I was learning Framer on the fly and needed to save time wherever I could.
 Using ChatGPT I built a lightweight Python script that parsed my .docx case study files and outputted CMS-ready CSV data.

 This included field mapping for: